particle-iot/docs/src/content/reference/device-os/firmware.md

 - `interval` The minimum connection interval in units of 1.25 milliseconds.
 The default is 24 (30 milliseconds).
 - `latency` Use default value 0.
 - `timeout` Connection timeout in units of 10 milliseconds.
 Default is 500 (5 seconds).
 Minimum value is 100 (1 second).

+Note that the timeout is the timeout after the connection is established, to determine that the other side is no longer available.
+It does not affect the initial connection timeout.

 Returns a [`BlePeerDevice`](/reference/device-os/firmware/#blepeerdevice) object.